Jacqueline Knörr

 Jacqueline Knörr (born 10 March 1960 in Düsseldorf, Germany) is a German anthropologist.
-She is Head of a Research Group at the Max Planck Institute for Social Anthropology and Extraordinary Professor at the Martin Luther University in Halle/Saale, Germany.
+She is Head of Research Group at the Max Planck Institute for Social Anthropology and Extraordinary Professor at the Martin Luther University in Halle/Saale, Germany.
 She also works as (political) advisor, consultant, and expert witness in the fields of asylum procedures, human rights issues and (re-)migration and (re-)integration.

 Education and degrees

 Knörr attended school in Ghana and Germany.
 She studied Social Anthropology, Political Sciences, Development Studies and English Philology at the Universities of Hamburg, Irvine/UCI, Cologne (M.A.) and Bayreuth (PhD) and obtained a Habilitation degree at the Martin Luther University Halle-Wittenberg.

 Research interests

-Knörr's research focuses on the construction of collective identifications, identity politics, inclusion and exclusion, ethnic and national identification, postcolonial nation-building, diaspora and migration, creolization and pidginization, childhood and youth, gender and generation.
+Knörr's research focuses on collective identifications, identity politics, inclusion and exclusion, ethnic and national identification, postcolonial nation-building, decolonization, diaspora and migration, creolization and pidginization, childhood and youth, gender and generation.
 She has conducted long-term fieldwork in West Africa, Indonesia and (German and Dutch-speaking) Europe.